St. Leonard's Church (Boston): History

-In 1873, Archbishop Williams asked the Franciscans of the Immaculate Conception Province to minister to Boston's growing population of Italian immigrants.
+In 1873, Archbishop John Williams asked the Franciscans of the Immaculate Conception Province to minister to Boston's growing population of Italian immigrants.
 Fr.
-Angelo Conterno, OFM, founded the Saint Leonard of Port Maurice parish soon afterwards.
+Angelo Conterno, OFM, founded St, Leonard of Port Maurice Church soon afterwards.
 Construction of the current building, designed in the Romanesque style by architect William Holmes, did not begin until 1885.
 The church in the basement opened to the public in 1891, with an estimated 20,000 parishioners.
 The upper church and the friary on North Bennet Street were completed in 1899.
 The interior, with its ornate Italian style and color scheme, was created by immigrant craftsmen who were also parishioners.

 The influenza epidemic of 1918 left many North End children orphaned.
 Fr.
 Antonio Sousa, the pastor of St. Leonard's Church at the time, founded the Home for Italian Children in Jamaica Plain to care for them.
 The home separated from the Catholic Church in 1968 and was renamed the Italian Home for Children in 1974.
 It is now a residential treatment center providing clinical services for emotionally challenged children.

 Today, St. Leonard of Port Maurice Parish also includes the nearby Sacred Heart Church, Saint Stephen's Church, Saint Mary's Chapel, and Saint John Catholic Elementary School.
-The Sacred Heart Church, built in 1833, was originally a Seamen's Bethel where the Methodist minister Rev. Edward Thompson Taylor preached.
-Herman Melville was a frequent visitor, and Charles Dickens visited there in 1842 to hear Taylor preach.
-It was purchased by Italian immigrants and became the Sacred Heart Church in 1888.

 St. Leonard's Church is known for its attractive Peace Garden, and for its St. Anthony shrine, which is the oldest of its kind in Boston.
 Masses are held in English and Italian, with a weekly radio ministry every Tuesday on WUNR (1600 AM).
 The parish office is located at 14 North Bennet Street.
-The parish sponsors the annual St. Anthony's festival in the North End.
+The parish sponsors the annual St. Anthony's festival celebration in the North End.

-St. Leonard's Church has twice-hourly bells daily from 7 AM to 10 PM.
+St. Leonard's Church has had twice-hourly bells daily from 7 AM to 10 PM.